FlambeStinger/containerlab_project/README.md

 This will serve to document my experiences working with containerlab and learning container networking.
 My main objects are:
 1) Learn how container networking functions
 2) Become more familiar with containers
+3) 4) Learn SRLinux
-3) Successfully configure a container network
+4) Successfully configure a container network

 ## Setup
 Given the system requirements of the containerlab I decided to setup a KVM running Ubuntu Server 24.04.2.